cronvel/spellcast/doc/events.md

 	  * *inline*: all choices are on the same line, if possible
 	  * *smallInline*: same than inline, with smaller buttons
 	  * *table*: display button as a table, using [group-break] parameter tag to create a new row
-* nextTriggered (nextIndex, roleIds, special): a next action was triggered, `nextIndex` contains its index in the `nextList` event's argument `nexts`, and `roleIds`, if not null, is an array of IDs of roles that activated it (if relevant), provided in the last `roleList` event, in the `roles` argument.
+* nextTriggered (nextId, roleIds, special): a next action was triggered, `nextId` is the ID of the *next item* in the `nextList` event's argument `nexts`, and `roleIds`, if not null, is an array of IDs of roles that activated it (if relevant), provided in the last `roleList` event, in the `roles` argument.
 If the last argument `special` is set, it contains a special trigger conditions code: